Students filming and acting in a studio

 Introduction to Multimedia Performance

-This module is designed to develop skills in and approaches to the making of multimedia performance, through practical workshops, which are underpinned by reference to key theories and practitioners in the field.
-You will focus on a number of different aspects of multimedia performance and in sessions, will develop skills in these areas, through practical experimentation and collaborative creative work.
-Sessions will also offer examples of practices and concepts relevant to each area, which will be discussed in relation to your developing work.
+The module is designed to develop skills in and approaches to the making of multimedia performance.
+Through practical workshops, which are underpinned by reference to key theories and practitioners in the field, you will develop skills in these areas through practical experimentation and collaborative creative work.

 Video Project